 It is a truth universally acknowledged that reading contributes to the public good.
 As any librarian or public service announcement will tell you, the benefits of reading are too many to count.
 Not only does reading magnify our capacity for empathy and strengthen our ability to be open-minded, it fortifies the foundations of democracy itself.
 On the societal level, literacy reduces crime, fosters freer, more stable governments, and promotes social activism.
 Books empower us with the tools to be strong critical thinkers and bestow us with the gift of words to depict our world.
 Books are museums, ways of preserving the wisdom of our collective past, and crystal balls that grant us insight into our possible futures.
 Books are medicines that can cure almost any ailment, from the most life-threatening bouts of existential angst to more common cases of hard-to-place melancholy.
 Books are lamps and life rafts, friends and teachers, time machines and time capsules.
 “We read to remember.
 We read to forget.
 We read to make ourselves and remake ourselves and save ourselves,” Maria Popova once said.

 British philosopher Alain De Botton insists reading has yet another benefit: it sensitizes us.
-In our hyper-exposed era where we’re relentlessly besieged by sexualized images, disturbing portrayals of violence, and tasteless profanity, books offer a bastion against the inhumane forces working to desensitize us.
+In our hyper-exposed era where we’re relentlessly besieged by sexualized images, tasteless profanity, and disturbing portrayals of violence, books offer a bastion against the inhumane forces working to desensitize us.
 Rather than blunt our ability to feel distress at scenes of cruelty or anesthetize us to brutality, books make us feel: love, empathy.
 And because they describe what we usually neglect— the wrinkled topography of someone’s face, the sky on a frost-bitten December morning— they can stir us from our semi-conscious stupor and remind us life is endlessly fascinating if we only pause to look.